omkz/vid/README.md

 ## License

-Coolpics is open source under the MIT license.
+Vid is open source under the MIT license.
 See [LICENSE](LICENSE) for details.